The past – shaping our futures

 Here at Settle Stories we believe local history matters.
 It helps us understand who we are, where we come from and who we want to become as people and communities.

-That's why in 2017 thanks to funding from the Heritage Lottery Fund, Settle Stories began the 'Tom Twilsleton 100' project - to engage local people, particually the younger generation with their local history.
+That’s why in 2017 thanks to funding fro m the Heritage Lottery Fund, Settle Stories began the ‘Tom Twisleton 100’ project – to engage local people, particularly the younger generation with their local history.
 The project focused on the life and times of temperance advocate and Craven dialect poet Tom Twisleton.